I Like It Loud: History

 The version made for the single features Marc Acardipane and Dick Rules and is a remixed version of the track featured on the album.
 The video for the song shows Scooter performing at a night club together with Dick Rules, who acts as MC in the same way as he acts in life performances together with Marc Acardipane.
 In the charts, the single reached No. 4 in Germany and Austria.

-The song is also used by some football clubs to boost atmosphere in the stadium, most notably as the anthem for Romanian team Steaua Bucharest, and as the goal-celebration song for German club Borussia Mönchengladbach, American club Philadelphia Union and Croatian club NK Osijek.
+The song is also used by some football clubs to boost atmosphere in the stadium, most notably as the anthem for Romanian team Steaua Bucharest (nowadays used as goal-celebration by FCSB) and as the goal-celebration song for German club Borussia Mönchengladbach, American club Philadelphia Union and Croatian club NK Osijek.
 The Philadelphia Flyers ice hockey team used it as their goal song from the 2011 Stanley Cup playoffs until the end of the 2012/13 season.
 Slovan Bratislava uses the song as their regular goal song during home matches.
 It was also used in darts by Alan Norris who used it as his walk-on music during 2016.
 As of the 2021/22 season, it is used as the goal song of Dutch football clubs SBV Excelsior and TOP Oss.
 As of 2020 it has been used by Rangers FC whenever a goal is scored.
 As of June 2023 it is used as the goal song of the Austria national football team.
 Beginning with the 2023 season, the Indianapolis Colts use the song after each touchdown scored at Lucas Oil Stadium.